Emmyakinz/Pizza-sales-analysis/README.md

 # Pizza-sales-analysis

-An exploratory data analysis (EDA) of a full year's worth of sales data from a pizza place.
-This project uncovers business insights around revenue, customer ordering patterns, bestselling pizzas, and more.
+Analysis of a full year's worth of sales data from a pizza shop.
+This project uncovers business insights around revenue, customer ordering patterns, bestselling pizzas, etc.